 The main thought that leads entrepreneurs to decide to export is the most basic and rational reasoning that anyone makes in times of crisis: if things don’t work out here, we will have to try other places where people’s purchasing power is higher, sales are not being affected, etc. The idea that it will be easier to maintain the business if it is sold in countries with better economic conditions is not unreasonable.
 However, the key to success in the export process lies in the company’s strategy and not so much in the country in which it wants to sell.

-The will to sell or continue selling is a good principle, but this will must be accompanied by choice to grow.
+The will to sell or continue selling is a good principle, but this will must be accompanied by the choice to grow.
 An SME, in particular, has to think that leaving the incubator of its country, which until now has limited it to certain magnitudes, means having to grow irremediably, and it must accept this challenge with enthusiasm and without fear or limitations.

 For a small company to grow and enter the international market implies a series of changes to be adopted and challenges to be overcome: